influxdata/telegraf/plugins/inputs/opcua_event_subscription/README.md

 - `security_policy` Specifies the OPC UA security policy (None, Basic256Sha256).
 - `certificate` Path to the client certificate (in PEM format) if required.
 - `private_key` Path to the private key (in PEM format) if required.
+- `connection_timeout` Defines the maximum time the client will wait to establish a connection with the server before considering the attempt failed (default 10s).
+- `request_timeout` Specifies the maximum time the client will wait for a response from the server after a request has been sent before timing out (default 10s).

 ## Global configuration options
 When you configure this plugin, you can also use the [global configuration options](https://github.com/influxdata/telegraf/blob/master/docs/CONFIGURATION.md#global-configuration-options) available for all inputs.